MakeSchool-Tutorials/JSON-API-Swift3/P02-Making-API-Calls/content.md

 }
 ```

 We are using [Alamofire](https://github.com/Alamofire/Alamofire), a Swift networking library to manage our network requests.
-We've already included Alamofire in this project, but it's easy to install in any iOS project - just add `Alamofire` to your Cocoapods *Podfile*, then run `pod install`.
+We've already included Alamofire in this project, but it's easy to install in any iOS project - just install Cocoapods on your computer, run the bash command `pod init` in the home folder of your project, add `Alamofire` to your Cocoapods *Podfile*, then run `pod install`.

 The above code follows the general format you will use for all network requests in Alamofire!
 It does the following: